D. R. Congo

 Advocacy

-• Demand that all parties uphold their obligations under IHL and IHRL, and call for all armed groups to immediately cease recruiting and using children, release those within their ranks, and, if they have not yet done so, engage with the UN to develop and implement concrete commitments to end and prevent grave violations against children; including action plans where relevant;
+• Demand that all parties uphold their obligations under IHL and IHRL, and call for all armed forces and groups to immediately cease recruiting, using, killing and maiming and abducting children, release those within their ranks, and engage with the UN to develop and implement concrete commitments to end and prevent grave violations against children; including action plans where relevant;

-FRANCE IS THE DESIGNATED SECURITY COUNCIL PENHOLDER ON DRC.
+FRANCE IS THE SECURITY COUNCIL PENHOLDER ON DRC.

 Partnerships